 H – ‘Her’ Respect vs Her Struggle!
 ‘Me too’ is a MOVEMENT, not a moment!

 TED Speaker, Tarana Burke believes that we can build a world, which is free of sexual violence.
 Her talk, which was streamed for the audience had intricate details regarding the revolutionary #Metoo movement started by her, a decade ago.
-The audience was also asked to share their views on ‘Metoo’ prior to the talk.
+The audience was also asked to share their views on ‘Metoo’ before the talk.
 I could relate to the struggles of women while they are at their workplace.
 Supporting every voice (#Metoo) is crucial and the time to do it is now!
 Another talk by TED Speaker, Stacey Abrams also struck a chord with the audience when it was streamed post the tea break.
-Both the talks had received a thunderous applause.
+Both the talks had received roaring applause.

 Y-YES to Independent choices vs NO to Ignorance and certain ‘Age-Old Practices’

 Women are Better Managers!
 Yes!
 Be it managing money or people, they think and drive their critical decisions with empathy and compassion.
 The next speaker, Sanjay Jesrani who is a fellow member of ‘The Institute of Chartered Accountants of India’ with over 20 years of experience in the financial sector, openly declared that every woman has traits to become a Financial Leader.
 I felt nostalgic when he had shared a few experiences from his childhood.
 He believes that an Indian Mother can manage anything in life.
 I second that opinion with facts now.
 The audience was also exposed to the initiatives of various financial leaders (women) during the talk.
-The talk was highly appreciated by the audience as it threw light on the importance of Financial Independence in the time of Inequality.
+The audience highly appreciated the talk as it threw light on the importance of Financial Independence in the time of Inequality.

-The third and final speaker for the day was Dr Evita Fernandez who had mesmerized the audience with her clarion call for action.
+The third and final speaker for the day was Dr. Evita Fernandez who had mesmerized the audience with her clarion call for action.
 No woman shall birth alone!
 Yes.
 She believes that every woman deserves a birth companion who could be trusted by the woman in labor and only professional midwifery service shall be the backbone for such birth delivery service.
-She had shared major heart-wrenching anecdotes from her professional life, which made the audience ponder over the current state of pregnant women and the services which they may opt for, now or in the future.
+She had shared significant heart-wrenching anecdotes from her professional life, which made the audience ponder over the current state of pregnant women and the services which they may opt for, now or in the future.
 She appealed that the archaic practices in the hospitals have to be put aside and that Showing Up for the fellow women who shall give birth with dignity and self-respect is the need of the hour.
-Dr Evita was honored with a standing ovation and a thunderous applause.
+Dr. Evita was honored with a standing ovation and thunderous applause.

 The audience was also left spellbound by two live performances in between the talks by singer, Rinky Sharma, and percussionist, Nilesh Konduri.
-I also had great conversations during the lunch, which followed the farewell to the audience.
+I also had great conversations during lunch, which followed the farewell to the audience.
 I had learned to ask myself ‘WHY’ and ‘Re’think over the existential inequality with a growth mindset for the welfare of woman around me regardless of their age, respecting their work and passion.
 Every revolutionary idea which starts with an individual has to be heard right away to take it forward.
 This is the first empathetic objective for showing up with an honest motive at heart.
 I believe in Showing Up!
 Thank you TEDxHyderabadWomen 2018!